Kevin Greene: College career

-NFL career
+Professional career

 Los Angeles Rams

 The Birmingham Stallions selected Greene in the 1985 United States Football League Territorial Draft.
-He was later selected by the Los Angeles Rams of the National Football League in the fifth round (113th overall) of the 1985 NFL Draft.
-From 1985 through 1987, Greene played on left defensive end in the Rams nickel defense and was second on the team in sacks in both 1986 and 1987.
+He was later selected by the Los Angeles Rams of the National Football League in the fifth round (113th overall) of the 1985 NFL draft.
+From 1985 through 1987, Greene played left defensive end in the Rams nickel defense and was second on the team in sacks in both 1986 and 1987.
 His first sack came in 1985, in a playoff game against the Dallas Cowboys, and it was in the defensive end role that the sack came.
 In 1988, Greene became the starting left outside linebacker in the Rams base defense that was enhanced by defensive coordinator Fritz Shurmur's Eagle 5-Linebacker defense which he used extensively from 1988 to 1990.

 In 1988, Greene led the Rams with 16 1/2 sacks which was second overall in the NFL behind Reggie White.
 That total included 4 1/2 sacks against the San Francisco 49ers' Joe Montana in a key late-season game that the Rams had to win in order to make the playoffs, which they did.

 In 1989, Greene made both the First and Second All-Pro Team and was named to the Pro Bowl for the first time with his second consecutive season of 161/2 sacks (4th in the NFL).
 Greene signed a three-year $2.5 million contract with the Rams prior to the 1990 season.
 His 13 sacks (tied for sixth in the NFL) in 1990 gave him 46 sacks for that three-year period, the most of any player in the NFL for that span.